 More than six hundred foxhounds from thirty-seven hunts were exhibited at the Virginia Foxhound Show at Morven Park on Sunday, May 26, 2019, over the Labor Day Weekend.
 Hunts from thirteen states up and down the Eastern Seaboard and from as far away as Texas brought foxhounds to stand up against the finest examples of their breeds in North America.
 It is the largest foxhound show in the world.

 In the always exciting final class of the show, four foxhound Champions—American, English, Crossbred, and Penn-Marydel—presented themselves to be judged for this year’s Grand Championship Class.
 It’s always a difficult class to judge because each entry has already been winnowed down throughout the day’s classes and has been chosen as the best specimen of its type by the judges in each ring.
-Each hound is deserving, and the attention and hopes of all spectators, though friendly, are ratcheted to a new level.To read more, log in above or click here to subscribe.
+Each hound is deserving, and the attention and hopes of all spectators, though friendly, are ratcheted to a new level.To read more, a subscription is required.
+Log in or click here to subscribe.